 Research shows that children with autism continue to improve, show fewer symptoms and gain more skills as they move through adolescence.
 However, some children affected by ASD experience neurological changes that result in psychiatric conditions, challenging behaviors and/or general regression.
 On rare occasion, older children and adults affected by ASD experience the potentially life-threatening condition known as catatonia.
 Catatonia stems from neurological changes that produce an inability to move normally, if at all.
 The person may become completely unresponsive and nonverbal despite being awake.
 In some cases, periods of nonresponsiveness alternate with odd movement patterns or hyperactivity.
 In some cases, catatonia results from the withdrawal or initiation of an anti-psychotic medication.
 Typically treatment involves medications called benzodiazepines, which have relaxing, sedating and anticonvulsant properties.
-In severe cases, electroconvulsive therapy (ECT) can be helpful.

 ASD and Wellness